Table of Contents

-Equation fields work by combining field values, numbers, and other mathematical functions to create an equation that will be calculated for each record.
-They are a type of a field on an table within the Data section of the Builder.
+Equation fields function by merging field values, numbers, and other mathematical functions to construct an equation that will be calculated for each record.
+These fields are a specific type of field found in a table within the Data section of the Builder.

 Numeric Equation example: (Sales - Expenses) * 12